 Please note that you need to provide the video-material online, e.g. by secure file upload to a video portal.
 You can specify the links and passwords (if any) in the application form.
 For technical reasons we do not recommend to use YouTube or Dailymotion for your upload.
 Videos, whose links are not functional, can unfortunately not be considered.

 The grant holders are selected by an international panel and will be announced in mid-December 2019.
 The panel’s decision is final and incontestable.

 KICK-OFF AND CONCLUSION

-The selected participants take part in an obligatory introductory week in Wuppertal from January 16th to 20th, 2019.
-Following the end of the fellowship year, they introduce their results with a lecture in Wuppertal in January 2020.
+The selected participants take part in an obligatory introductory week in Wuppertal from 19th of January to 2nd of February 2019.
+Following the end of the fellowship year, they introduce their results with a lecture in Wuppertal in January 2021.